Andrew T. Alwine

 Latin (LATN) at all levels

-History (HIST): “Ancient Greece,” “Politics and Society in Ancient Greece,” “Ancient Rome,” “Alexander the Great,” "Democracy in the Golden Age of Greece"
+History (HIST): “Ancient Greece,” “Politics and Society in Ancient Greece,” “Ancient Rome,” “Alexander the Great,” "Democracy in the Golden Age of Greece," "The Fall of Sparta"

-Classics in translation (CLAS): “Greek Civilization,” "Classical Mythology," “History of the Classical World,” "Epic," “Classical Greece” (study abroad course)
+Classics in translation (CLAS): “Introduction to Ancient Greece,” "Classical Mythology," “History of the Classical World,” "Democracy from Athens to America," "Epic," “Classical Greece” (study abroad course)

 Freshman Seminar (FYSM): “Citizenship: Ancient and Modern”